leomccormack/HO-SIRR-GUI/README.md

 # HO-SIRR-GUI

-Higher-order Spatial Impulse Response Rendering (HO-SIRR) is a rendering method [1], which can synthesise output loudspeaker array room impulse responses (RIRs) using input spherical harmonic (Ambisonic/B-Format) RIRs of arbitrary order.
+A VST and standalone App implementation of the Higher-order Spatial Impulse Response Rendering (HO-SIRR) method [1].
+Developed using [JUCE](https://github.com/WeAreROLI/JUCE/) and the [Spatial_Audio_Framework](https://github.com/leomccormack/Spatial_Audio_Framework).

+HO-SIRR can synthesise output loudspeaker array room impulse responses (RIRs) using input spherical harmonic (Ambisonic/B-Format) RIRs of arbitrary order.
 The method makes assumptions regarding the composition of the sound-field and extracts spatial parameters over time, which allows it to map the input to the output in an adaptive and more informed manner; when compared to linear methods such as Ambisonics.
 The idea is that you then convolve a monophonic source with this loudspeaker array RIR, and it will be reproduced and exhibit all of the spatial characteristics of the captured space.

 ![](HOSIRR_GUI.png)